 Troubleshooting

-- If, when you initially insert the needle the neonate or child moves, do not advance, keep the needle in place and wait.
-Allow the child to settle, and re-check the position, then continue to advance.
+- If, upon initial needle insertion, the neonate or child moves, do not advance; keep the needle in place and wait.
+Allow the child to settle, recheck the position, and then continue advancing.

-- If the CSF is blood stained this can still be collected for culture and if it runs clear can be collected for a cell count at this point.
+- If the CSF is blood-stained, it can still be collected for culture; if it runs clear, it can be collected for cell count at this point.

 Pro Tips from Ben Lawton